Kingsman44/Pixelify/README.md

 - [Freak07](https://forum.xda-developers.com/m/freak07.3428502/) for Adaptive Sound
 - [Pranav Pandey](https://forum.xda-developers.com/m/pranav-pandey.3962236/) for BreelWallpaper2020 Port
 - [HuskyDG](https://github.com/HuskyDG) for intial Riru Port, Bootloop saver
+- [Saitama](https://github.com/saitamasahil) Fixing Pixel Launcher crashes
 - Pixelify Support Group Members for testing beta versions

 ## ⭐ ChangeLogs

+### Version 2.2
+- Added small Pixelify script to remove backup and disable pixel launcher without reinstalling
+- Added support of NGA Resources in Android 13,12L,12,11
+- Bootloop fixed on OxygenOS 13 & ColorOS 13
+- Enabled Always On Display in settings
+- Enabled Clip-Board-Overlay (A13)
+- Enabled Live Bloom Wallpapers
+- Enabled Pixel 3/4a Live Wallpapers
+- Fixed Android System Intelligence crashes (A13)
+- Fixed Google Recorder transcription for OEMS Roms
+- Fixed Internal Spoof override for Evolution X A13
+- Fixed Phones automatically reboot and Pixelify Disabled
+- Fixed Pixel Launcher Crash on December Patches
+- Fixed Pixel Launcher Crash on OxygenOS 12
+- Fixed Riru Library for Pixel 6 models
+- Fixed Uninstaller may taking cpu in background for some users
+- Fixed crashes of styles and wallpapers on some ROMs (a13)
+- Fixed incompatible version speech pack given by Google Offline Speech pack
+- Fixed module disabled by default
+- Fixed translation showing unknown languages
+- Fixes for Assistant Voice Typing (NGA Tying)
+- Fixes for Bootloop saver
+- Fixes for Call Screening & Added More Call screening Languages
+- Fixes for Call recording on google dialer
+- Fixes for Google apps crashing on oppo color os, and Vivo phones (a13,a12)
+- Fixes for Pixel launcher crash on OOS (12)
+- Fixes for Pixel launcher recent crash on some customs roms(Thanks to @@saitama_96) a13
+- Fully Fixed Precise location disable caused by GMS
+- Google Hotword is removed for now
+- Grammar checker fixed for Fr-Fr, Es-Es
+- Internal Spoofing is now supported for more roms (13/12L)
+- No volume key installation will be aborted if config is not placed /sdcard/Pixelify/config.prop
+- Pixelify won't grant more permissions to Google play services
+- Removed Installation of Offline Speech Pack from Pixelify
+- Support for Pixel 7 Phones
+- Updated Android System Intelligence to T19.pixel6 (13)
+- Updated Live Wallpaper to v2.0 (Pokemon SideKick live wall exist too)
+- More small fixes

 ### Version 2.1
 - Support for OxygenOS & Color OS 12, 12L, 13.